 Taxable income × 45% – 4,796,000 yen |

 Add the 2.1% Special Income Tax for Reconstruction to the tax amount determined in Item ㉛ to calculate the final tax amount, and enter it in Item 51, “Tax Payable.”
-If a refund is due, enter the amount in Item 52, “Tax Refund.”
+If you are due a refund, enter the amount in Item 52, “Tax Refund.”

-If your calculation results in a tax refund, enter the bank account where you wish to receive the refund in the "Place to Receive Tax Refund" section at the bottom right of Form 1 of your tax return.
-After you file your tax return, the refund will be deposited into the designated account within approximately one to one and a half months.
+If your calculations show that you are due a tax refund, enter the bank account where you wish to receive the refund in the “Location for Receiving Tax Refund” section at the bottom right of Form 1 of your tax return.
+After you file your tax return, the refund will be deposited into the designated account in about one to one and a half months.

-The instructions for the next steps will vary depending on the method you selected.
-Please follow the instructions to proceed to the "Select the tax return(s) to file" step.
+The instructions for the next steps will vary depending on the method you select.
+Please follow the instructions to proceed to the “Select the Tax Return to File” step.

 The types of taxes you can file will be displayed; select “Income Tax.”